 - Your offering can now easily be accessed by mobile employees, business partners and clients.
 You’re not herding cats trying to manage infrastructure, SQL and SharePoint teams and probably others depending on your organizations size and outsourcing.

-- Note I would argue that most of the IT departments time is taken up managing updates, QA testing for updates, firefighting infrastructure (plumbing) problems and not really providing much other Business and IT value.
+- Note I would argue that most of the IT departments time is taken up managing updates (Patching, CUs etc.), QA testing for updates and customizations, firefighting infrastructure (plumbing) problems (Servers, network, storage, virtualization) and not really providing much Business.

-- Your organization can now focus on innovation and other highly visible aspects of the service that add business value.
+- Your organization can now focus on innovation and other highly visible aspects of the service that add business value (feature adoption, training and support – aligning with business goals – e.g. Power Apps).

 - Will probably be more stable than your on Premise offering because the vender is held to a Service level agreement by many organizations and they know how to manage and operate their product better.